TEC202/planets-api-client/README.md

 This project has already been built to static files, so you should be able to serve the files in the `build` directory  using your tool of choice (e.g. [https://github.com/vercel/serve](https://github.com/vercel/serve))

 Example using the above:
+- Click the 'code' button on github
+- Either download as a zip or clone the repo
+- (extract the project files if you downloaded as a zip)
-- `cd planets-api-client` (change your working directory to the project's root directory)
+- Change your working directory to the project's root directory
+-     `cd planets-api-client`
+- Serve the static assets
 -     `serve -s build`
 NOTE: `-s` flag rewrites all not-found requests to `index.html`